 - 2014 THORPE AWARD SEMIFINALIST

-CAREER NOTES: Three-year letterwinner was a two-year starter at cornerback . . . collected 101 tackles, six interceptions and 13 pass break-ups in 36 career games, including 27 consecutive starts.
+CAREER NOTES: Selected in the first round (No. 11 overall) of the 2015 NFL Draft by the Minnesota Vikings . . .
+Became MSU's highest drafted Spartan in the head coach Mark Dantonio era and the highest since 2003 . . .
+Is the highest drafted cornerback at MSU in the modern NFL Draft era (since 1967) . . .
+Three-year letterwinner was a two-year starter at cornerback . . . collected 101 tackles, six interceptions and 13 pass break-ups in 36 career games, including 27 consecutive starts.

 2014 SEASON (JUNIOR): Named second-team All-American by Walter Camp Football Foundation, Sporting News and Athlon Sports . . . also earned All-America honors from Associated Press (third team), Phil Steele (third team) and SI.com (honorable mention) . . . first-team All-Big Ten selection (coaches, media) . . . became MSU's third first-team All-Big Ten cornerback under MSU head coach Mark Dantonio (Johnny Adams, 2011-12; Darqueze Dennard, 2012-13) . . . also named first-team All-Big Ten by ESPN.com, Athlon Sports and Phil Steele . . . was one of 15 semifinalists for the Jim Thorpe Award (nation's top defensive back) . . . defensive recipient of MSU's Jim Adams Award (unsung hero) . . . started all 13 games at boundary corner . . . ranked sixth on the team with 46 tackles, including two for losses (9 yards) and one sack (4 yards) . . . ranked second on the team with a career-high eight pass break-ups . . . tied for second on the team with three interceptions . . . ranked sixth on the team with 111 production points during the regular season . . . in his final game as a Spartan, registered three tackles and a pass break-up in the Cotton Bowl Classic win over No. 4 Baylor . . . in the regular-season finale at Penn State, recorded his third interception of the season and sixth of his carer; also broke up a pass, had four stops, and led the secondary with 20 production points against the Nittany Lions . . . selected Spartan Defensive Player of the Week after limiting Rutgers' Leonte Carroo to one catch for 6 yards while recording three tackles; Carroo entered the game ranked second in the Big Ten, averaging 93.3 receiving yards per game . . . led secondary with 20 production points, including four tackles and a pass break-up, at Maryland . . . compiled 20 production points, five tackles and a pass break-up in the win over Michigan . . . had a career-high two tackles for loss (9 yards), including a 4-yard sack, and also broke up a pass at Indiana . . . tallied 20 production points to lead the secondary at Purdue; had five tackles and a fumble recovery early in the fourth quarter against the Boilermakers . . . led the secondary with 22 production points in victory over No. 19 Nebraska; tied his career high with two interceptions and also posted career bests in tackles (7) and pass break-ups (2) . . . collected four stops against Wyoming . . . had four tackles and a pass break-up at No. 3 Oregon.